Best-of-all-time

 Percentages

-Wins, poles and podiums are not counted in absolute numbers, but in percentages of all Grands Prix completed.
+Wins, poles and podiums are not counted in absolute numbers, but in percentages of all Grands Prix completed by a driver.
 After all, this is a "Best-of-all-time", not a "Longest-of-all-time" ranking.

 Below is an example of the difference between absolute and relative numbers.